EszopiCoder/excel-openfda-api/README.md

 This is an example of how to use the FDA's openFDA API.
 More information on the API is detailed here: https://open.fda.gov/

+The API returns a JSON script which is parsed using code found here: https://github.com/omegastripes/VBA-JSON-parser

 The current file has two main subs:
 - `Sub openSearchForm()` Opens the userform for the NDC directory
 - `Sub resetSheet()` Resets the formatting and clears the active sheet